Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Giants

 Giants Pitching Rankings

-- The pitching staff for the Giants has a collective 8.8 K/9, which ranks 11th in MLB.
+- The pitching staff for the Giants has a collective 8.8 K/9, which ranks 11th in the league.

-- Giants pitchers combine to give up the 10th-fewest home runs in baseball (78 total, one per game).
+- The Giants give up the ninth-fewest home runs in baseball (79 total, one per game).

+- Walker (2-0) takes the mound for the Giants to make his third start of the season.

+- The righty last pitched on Thursday against the San Diego Padres, when he tossed one scoreless inning without surrendering a hit.

 © 2023 Data Skrive.
 All rights reserved.